sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Aggregate
 -----------

-Below is a sample workflow which contains Aggregate processor in Fire Insights.
+Below is a sample workflow which contains Aggregate processor in Sparkflows.
 It demonstrates the usage of the Aggregation Node to compute group-level totals and metrics from an incoming dataset.

 It does the following processing of data: